Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

 \subsection{Natural Spinors}

-Frozen Natural Spinors (FNS) has emerged as an efficient framework to reduce the computational cost of relativistic wave-function based calculations \cite{ccsd_2022, Visccher_2022,chakraborty2025low,sujan} .
-Among the various flavours of FNS available \cite{fns_ccsd_2022,tamoghnass,fnsplus}, the MP2-based natural spinors provide the optimal balance between accuracy and computational cost to describe singly ionized states in the relativistic EOMCC framework\cite{fns_ip_2022}.
-The detailed schematic of the construction of MP2 based frozen natural spinors is given as follows: \begin{enumerate} \item Construct a 1-body RDM using the X2CAMF MP2 method and separate the virtual-virtual block $D_{ab}$.
+Frozen natural spinors (FNS) have emerged as an efficient framework for reducing the computational cost of relativistic wavefunction-based calculations.\cite{fns_ccsd_2022, Visccher_2022, chakraborty2025low, sujan} Among the multiple variants of FNS,\cite{fns_ccsd_2022, tamoghnass, fnsplus} the MP2-based natural spinors provide an optimal balance between accuracy and computational cost for describing singly ionized states within the relativistic EOM-CC framework.\cite{fns_ip_2022} The construction of MP2-based frozen natural spinors proceeds as follows: \begin{enumerate} \item A one-particle reduced density matrix (1-RDM) is constructed using the X2CAMF-MP2 method, and its virtual–virtual block $\Gamma_{ab}$ is extracted.

-\item Diagonalize $D_{ab}$ to obtain the eigenvectors ($V$) as virtual natural spinors, followed by the corresponding eigenvalues ($\eta$) as occupation numbers.
+\item The matrix $\Gamma_{ab}$ is diagonalized to obtain the eigenvectors $V$ (virtual natural spinors) and the corresponding eigenvalues $\eta$ (occupation numbers).

-\item Transform the virtual--virtual block of the Fock matrix ($F_{vv}$) into the truncated basis of natural spinors ($F^{\mathrm{NS}}_{vv}$) by applying a predetermined threshold (cutoff) to the occupation numbers.
+\item The virtual–virtual block of the Fock matrix $F_{vv}$ is transformed to the truncated natural spinor basis $F^{\mathrm{NS}}_{vv}$ by applying a predetermined threshold (cutoff) to the occupation numbers.